Options Pricing under Bayesian MS-VAR Process: Log-normal System

 Let $e_i=(0,\dots,0,1,0,\dots,0)'\in \mathbb{R}^{n_x}$ be an unit vector, whose $i$--th component is one and others are zero.
-Then, observe that $i$--th row of the matrix $R_2$ is obtained by $e_i'R_2$.
-Now we list special cases of the Margrabe option, corresponding to the domestic assets, foreign assets, and foreign currencies.
+Then, it is clear that $i$--th row of the matrix $R_2$ is obtained by $e_i'R_2$.
+Now, we list special cases of the Margrabe option, corresponding to the domestic assets, foreign assets, and foreign currencies.

 \begin{itemize}